-Our other charging phone case recommendation is one from Newdery.
+Another great charging phone case to consider is this one from Newdery.
 At first glance, the cases look almost identical to those of ZeroLemon, but there are only so many ways to pack a battery onto a phone.
 Newdery’s cases come with slightly smaller capacities, but that helps to keep their footprints pocket friendly.
 The company also offers both wireless-compatible and non-compatible models for newer iPhones, with the latter hitting a very low price point.

 Whether you’re looking for an Android setup or a new iPhone case, the Newdery options don’t strip you of any handy features.
 They’re slim enough for wireless charging of the case and both types support Apple Pay and Samsung Pay, respectively.
 Also, just like the ZeroLemon cases, you’ll have to keep an eye on the LED strip to monitor your battery percentage.
 Here are the available Newdery cases: